thingsdb/ThingsDocs/v0/content/data-types/thing/wrap.md

 weight: 128
 ---

-Wrap a thing with a another [Type](../../type) to filter out properties, while preserving the ID.
+Wrap a thing with a another [Type](../../type) to filter out properties, while preserving the Id.
 A wrapped *thing* inherits the [methods](../../type/#methods) from the *type* it is wrapped with.

 For a more advanced example using [wrap()](..) and [unwrap()](../../wtype/unwrap) see [\<Type\>](../../wtype/#example).